vivianamarquez/MSDS-Slack-Reactions/README.md

 # MSDS-Slack-Reactions

 # Emoji reactions across the Cohort 7 MSDS Slack Workspace
-Check it out [here](https://msds2019.herokuapp.com/) (Wait for it to load... it is running on free dynos!)
+Check it out at: [https://msds2019.herokuapp.com/](https://msds2019.herokuapp.com/) *(Wait for it to load... it is running on free dynos!)*

 ### Data Visualization Final Project